AUSTRALIANS IN FRANCE & BELGIUM IN THE GREAT WAR:

 ...
 2018: THE FINAL CHAPTER OF THE 'WAR TO END ALL WARS'...

-Registration for Armistice Day (Remembrance Day) 11/11/2018 at Villers-Bretonneux is now open and in high demand.
-With an attendance cap of approximately 8000 people in total being able to attend the 2018 Remembrance Day (Armistice Day) 2018 Centenary ceremony at Villers-Bretonneux Anzac Centenary service due to security constraints, this, along with the Anzac Day Centenary battle of Villers-Bretonneux in April 2018 will be probably one of the most "in demand" ceremonies of all the Western Front centenary events.
+Registration for Armistice Day (Remembrance Day) 11/11/2018 at Villers-Bretonneux is now in high demand.
+With an attendance cap of ONLY 2000 Australian visitors in total being able to attend this 2018 Remembrance Day (Armistice Day) 2018 Centenary ceremony at Villers-Bretonneux due to security constraints, we have already reached 25% of the total capacity booked.
+Please DO NOT DELAY if you wish to attend this historic - "once in a lifetime" event.

 The new Sir John Monash Interpretive Centre Villers-Bretonneux: Opening Anzac Day 2018